 The ultimate parent company of the Bank is Shinhan Financial Group Co.
-Ltd (Korea), which has the power to direct the activities of the Bank at its discretion and in its interests; (b) Transactions with members of the Board of Directors and Management Board
+Ltd (Korea), which has the power to direct the activities of the Bank at its discretion and in its interests.

 (b) Transactions with members of the Board of Directors and Management Board